sile-typesetter/sile/documentation/c13-markdown.md

 Here is a link to [the SILE website](https://sile-typesetter.org/).
 It might not be visible in the PDF output, but hover it and click.
 It just works.
+Likewise, here is an internal link to the "[Basic typesetting](#basic-typesetting)" section.

 Here is a footnote call[^1].